 Some enemies – like werewolves – are more vulnerable to specific weapons augmentations.

 In Fable, you can equip different armors to protect yourself from all sorts of attacks and edit your appearance.

 This last point matters because it doesn’t only affect how YOU perceive your character, but also how NPCs perceive you.
-Dress as a bandit, and people will be somewhat hostile towards you.
-Dress as a righteous knight, and you’ll be admired by the local populations and by local merchants who might lower their prices for you.
+Dress as a bandit, and people will be somewhat hostile toward you.
+Dress as a righteous knight, and you’ll be admired by the local population and by local merchants who might lower their prices for you.

 In addition to that, you can get scars when taking heavy damage.
 Here, no equipment means no protection.
 And no protection means that you’ll get permanent scars on your exposed body parts.
 In other words, wear armor!

 Fable is an action-adventure role-playing game, which means that you can upgrade your skills as you gain experience when defeating enemies and completing quests.

 There are 3 arks of skills to upgrade: